By Kristoff De Turck - reviewed by Aldwin Keppens

 Curious about the most active S&P500 stocks in today's session?
 Get insights into the stocks that are leading the way in terms of trading volume and market attention.

 Explore the S&P500 index on Friday and find out which stocks are the most active in today's session.
-Stay updated with the stocks that are capturing market interest and driving market movements.
+Stay updated with the stocks that are capturing market interest.